 Does The Mortgage Recording Tax Apply To Other Types of Mortgages?

-The mortgage recording is a tax New York State charges “on the privilege of recording a mortgage on real property located within the state” - what a privilege!
-New York City also charges its own tax as do other counties across the state.
-For the purposes of this article, we will be using rates charged in NYC.
+The mortgage recording is a tax New York State charges “on the privilege of recording a mortgage on real property located within the state.”
+New York City charges its own tax as do other counties.

 Remember that “privilege” for which you’re paying the mortgage recording tax?
 It only applies on mortgages on real property.
 That’s a big deal because when you buy a co-op, you’re buying personal property.